gvwilson/fiction/santas/index.md

 Blast their blasted ship, boy!"
 Captain Clausbeard shouted.
 Finner squinted,
-pointed the raygun into the air, and pulled the trigger just as the deck swayed beneath him.
+pointed the ray gun into the air, and pulled the trigger just as the deck swayed beneath him.
 He took aim again,